-Note: This page contains information about the side effects of bisacodyl / polyethylene glycol 3350 / potassium chloride / sodium bicarbonate / sodium chloride.
-Some of the dosage forms included on this document may not apply to the brand name HalfLytely and Bisacodyl.
+Note: This document contains side effect information about bisacodyl / polyethylene glycol 3350 / potassium chloride / sodium bicarbonate / sodium chloride.
+Some dosage forms listed on this page may not apply to the brand name HalfLytely and Bisacodyl.

 For Healthcare Professionals

 Applies to bisacodyl / polyethylene glycol 3350 / potassium chloride / sodium bicarbonate / sodium chloride: oral kit.

 Mallory-Weiss tears are quite rare with administration of PEG-ELS.
 In one study it occurred in only 0.06% of over 3,000 patients.